 It is a common adventure place for trekkers and famous for its high mountain peaks clad with snow.
 Besides being the perfect place for trekking, it provides a picturesque view of the entire Kangra valley that makes you spellbound.
 The entire trek is a gradually inclined trek that lasts for about 2 km till it reaches Triund.

 Though a small hill station, Kasol has gained popularity over the years.
 The place full of mountains as it is located at an elevation of 1,650 meters from the sea level in the Parvati valley.

 Kazo is a remote village that is set at an elevation of about 3,200 meters.
 It is located in Lahaul Spiti district of Himachal Pradesh and is known for its ancient monasteries.

 Tabo is another holy place of the Tibetans as it is named after the monastery Tabo.
 Though the monastery was built in the 10th century, its frescos, thanks, and manuscripts are well preserved.

 8) Nako Lake

 If we talk about the least explored places in Himachal, it would the Kinnaur district.
 The district has one of the most beautiful lakes, the Nako lake that remains untouched by human species and brings out the natural beauty of the Himachal.

-I have pretty much covered most of the key places, but if you have time, then some of the not so well known areas such as Malana, Kaza and Dhankar must also be explored to witness the diverse culture that Himachal has in store.
+I have pretty much covered my list of best places to visit in Himachal Pradesh, but if you have time, then some of the not so well known areas such as Malana, Kaza and Dhankar must also be explored to witness the diverse culture that Himachal has in store.

-Best Time to Visit
+Best Time to Visit Himachal Pradesh

 Tourists throughout the year visit Himachal Pradesh.
 But for an improved experience, it is recommended to either visit in summer or winter as during monsoons, there are high chances of landslides and frequent rains.